 Healthy Chocolate Syrup

-Today we chat homemade chocolate syrup that you can use for chocolate milk (that’s naturally sweetened with maple syrup!).
+Today we chat healthy chocolate syrup that’s naturally sweetened with maple syrup!

 And a glass of homemade chocolate-y milk totally does it for me.
 Makes me stop thinking about the plate of cookies I want to consume instead.

 So, I’ve been playing around with DIY chocolate syrups for quite a bit of time – the four containers we currently have in our fridge most definitely prove it.

 It’s perfectly chocolate-y and stirs into whatever kind of milk you like.
-I usually go for either almond milk or regular whole milk.
-But pick your poison.
+I usually go for almond milk but pick your poison.

 I mention this below in the actual recipe, but I LOVE to use a mix of regular natural cocoa powder and darker, dutch-processed cocoa powder.
 I do about half and half.